shivamkr1563/liver-disease-prediction/README.md

 **Note:** Streamlit Cloud has usage limits for free tier.
 For production use, consider upgrading to a paid plan or deploying to other platforms like Heroku, AWS, or Google Cloud.

+**Important:** If you encounter PyTorch installation issues during deployment, try redeploying the app after the latest commit, as the requirements have been optimized for Streamlit Cloud compatibility.

 ## API Endpoints

 - `POST /predict`: Accepts patient data and returns prediction